openebs/velero-plugin/README.md

 `velero restore create --from-backup backup_name --restore-volumes=true --namespace-mappings source_ns:destination_ns`

+*Note:*
+- _Restore from local backup need to be done from same cluster only where local backups are created, unlike restore of remote backups which can be done to any cluster_

+*Limitation:*
+- _Restore of PV having storageClass, with volumeBindingMode set to WaitForFirstConsumer, won't work as expected_

 #### Creating a restore from cloud backup
 To restore data from backup, run the following command: